Overview on Excel Font and Fill Color Change

 If you change the color model from RGB to HSL, you’ll get the equivalent color codes for HSL color model.
 See the image below.

-Change the color of text – using the Format Cells dialog box
+Change the color of text/font color – using the Format Cells dialog box

-Did you use Format Cells dialog box ever?
+Did you use the Format Cells dialog box ever?

 Format Cells dialog box is the ultimate dialog box to work with the formatting of cells and text.
 You will get all the options to format a cell or a text in this dialog box.